Lin2907/ITI-Shop/Testing.md

 ## Testing

-Throughout the development of this project, extensive testing was carried out to ensure the website functions correctly.
 This section provides documentation on all tests performed.

 ### Code Validation
-I validated all code using the appropriate tools for each language.
+Validated all code using the appropriate tools for each language.

 #### HTML
 All HTML files were tested using the [W3C HTML Validator](https://validator.w3.org/) to ensure compliance with web standards.